The short answer:

 Syncing favorites across multiple props:

-Favorites are stored individually, so it’s also possible to save different favorites to each prop, which can be useful for creating looks, scenes and shows.
+- Favorites are stored locally/individually, so it’s also possible to save different favorites to each prop, which can be useful for creating looks, scenes and shows.

-We do not yet have a way to transfer favorites from one prop to another, but they can be created and managed across a connected group from a single prop.
+- We do not yet have a way to transfer favorites from one prop to another, but they can be created, edited and managed across a connected group of lights from a single light.

 When managing favorites as a group, any human, hardware, or firmware error can cause the favorites to get out of sync, so it’s important to pay close attention.